ozdemirht/java-new/Readme.md

 StreamFilter handles Filter Description Lines in processFilter() method while handling Line of Log Lines in processLogLine() method, leveraging parallel streams to process multiple filters on a given log line concurrently.

+(performance) Because Java HashSet implementation is based on Java HashMap, this solution has used contains() function when checking whether a filter matches a log line.